New Life Academy 6-8 senior Erick Reader commits to Gophers basketball as walk-on

 New Life Academy senior forward Erick Reader announced his commitment to play for the Gophers men's basketball team as a walk-on.

-The 6-foot-8 Reader averaged 13.5 points and 9.0 rebounds last season to help lead New Life to the Class 1A state tournament for the first time in school history reaching the semifinals at Williams Arena.
+The 6-8 Reader averaged 13.5 points and 9.0 rebounds last season to help lead New Life to the Class 1A tournament for the first time in school history, reaching the semifinals at Williams Arena.

 Playing for Grassroots Sizzle AAU team, Reader was coached by former Minnehaha Academy and current Orlando Magic guard Jalen Suggs' father, Larry.